papaya-insurtech/pumpkin/Software_Artisan_Challenges/Experience_Sharing.md

 - The detailed solution you implemented and the reasoning behind your choice.
 - The results or improvements that followed after the solution was implemented.
 - How you identify the problem with numbers and how you measure the results.

+## Submission

+- Feel free to use any format you prefer to share your insights.
+- You can submit your files directly to us, via a link to a cloud storage service (Google Drive, OneDrive, etc.), or through a link to a public repository (GitHub, GitLab, etc.).